Horizon causality from holographic scattering in asymptotically dS$_3$: Causality on the holographic screen

 \subsection{Induced causality from dS boundary \texorpdfstring{$\mathcal{I}^{\pm}$}{}}

-What needs to be modified in accordance with the connected wedge theorem?
 Since we start from the semiclassical limit of the holographic duality, the existence of the bulk scattering from the bulk causality should be taken for granted.
 On the other hand, there is room to change the causality and decision regions fixed from it on the screen where the dual theory lives.
 We implicitly assumed through the definition of the decision regions that a bulk signal emanating from or reaching a point on the screen is given by an excitation of a local operator on the screen.
 This is the case in AdS/CFT, where a bulk excitation can be created by a local operator on the asymptotic boundary~\cite{Nozaki:2013wia,Terashima:2023mcr}.
 It was noted by one of the authors in~\cite{Mori:2023swn} that this is not the case in AdS holography with braneworld or cutoff surfaces.
-They suggest that a correct boundary dual of a localized wave packet in the bulk is given by a local excitation on a fictitious boundary so that it is effectively smeared and nonlocal on the brane/cutoff surface.\footnote{Alternatively, this is interpreted as preparing the operator by some finite Lorentzian time evolution.} This hints that we need to define another notion of causality on the non-asymptotic boundary, namely, the induced causality.
+They suggest that a correct boundary dual of a localized wave packet in the bulk is given by a local excitation on a fictitious boundary so that it is effectively smeared and nonlocal on the brane/cutoff surface.\footnote{Quantum mechanically, the fictitious evolution is interpreted as a state preparation on the hypersurface by a finite Lorentzian time evolution.
+Alternatively, a fine-tuned causal structure from microscopic aspects of the dual theory may resolve the puzzle~\cite{Omiya:2021olc}.
+In this paper, we seek a resolution that only relies on the geometry, without such a fine tuning of the theory.} This hints that we need to define another notion of causality on the non-asymptotic boundary, namely, the induced causality.

 In this work, we follow the strategy of~\cite{Mori:2023swn} and consider `fictitious' local perturbations at the conformal boundaries of asymptotically de Sitter spacetime.
 We quote the word `fictitious' because in dS the screen is not a boundary, where spacetime terminates, so the conformal boundary is not fictitious contrary to the previous work in AdS.
 This will be first motivated by the analogy with the case studied in~\cite{Mori:2023swn}, reviewed in Section~\ref{sec:recap}, and related to geometric properties of causal horizons, which will be made precise in Section~\ref{sec:proof}.
-The second motivation is the dS/CFT correspondence~\cite{Strominger:2001pn}, which would provide a great physical interpretation of the fictitious points providing the induced lightcones of perturbations on the holographic screen.
+The second motivation is the dS/CFT correspondence~\cite{Strominger:2001pn}, which would provide a physical interpretation of the fictitious points providing the induced lightcones of perturbations on the holographic screen.